-As shown in Table 4-8, the Lithia Way (OR99 NB)/Oak Street intersection would meet its applicable mobility standard with a v/c of 0.48, while the remaining intersection would improve slightly either in terms of v/c, delay, or LOS, but continue to fail to meet their individual applicable mobility standards.
+As shown in Table 5-8, the Lithia Way (OR99 NB)/Oak Street intersection would meet its applicable mobility standard with a v/c of 0.48, while the remaining intersection would improve slightly either in terms of v/c, delay, or LOS, but continue to fail to meet their individual applicable mobility standards.

-It should be noted that the results shown in Tables 4-7 and 4-8 are for informational purposes and can not be used as a basis TSP project decisions unless new population forecasts are adopted by the County, the model is revised and rerun, and this analysis is updated to reflect any changes between the assumptions in the "City Plans" and the final assumptions.
+It should be noted that the results shown in Tables 5-7 and 5-8 are for informational purposes only and should not be used as a basis for making TSP project decisions.